 There are two ways to register your family for volunteer opportunities with HON.

 - Register each member of your family as individuals.
 To do this, each person must first create an account.
 Please remember that children 12 and younger cannot create an account.
-After you have signed up for the project, you will need to e-mail email@example.com and tell her how many children 12 and younger will be attending the opportunity with you (please include the name, date and time of the opportunity).
+After you have signed up for the project, you will need to e-mail firstname.lastname@example.org and tell us how many children 12 and younger will be attending the opportunity with you (please include the name, date and time of the opportunity).
 All volunteers 13 and older must register online.